ASHTeam/ashteam.github.io/apply-to-join.md

 permalink: /apply-to-join/
 ---

 ## Wanna join ASH Team?
-Got some programming knowledge?
+Can you contribute to the team?
 Know at least the basics of Wii U hacking/modding?
 Then apply!

 ### [Click here] to apply to join ASH Team.